This post may contain affiliate links. Please read our disclosure policy.

 Optional add-ins and variations

-• Other spices: smoked paprika (or hot smoked paprika) is a particular favorite addition of mine.
+- Other spices: I particularly like smoked paprika (or hot smoked paprika).
 Cayenne pepper can be added to increase the spice further.

 How to Make Harissa Sauce/ Paste